uiuc-ling-cl/uiuc-ling-cl.github.io/ling448/syllabus.md

 *  Git software and [Github](https://github.com) account for assignment deployment and submission

 	Git is a [version control system](https://en.wikipedia.org/wiki/Version_control) that records changes to a file or set of files over time.
-For Mac users, as the git software is built in the macOS nothing needs to be done.
-For Windows users, the binary installer can be downloaded from [Git](https://git-scm.com/download/win) for installation.
+For Mac users, the git software is built in the macOS, so nothing needs to be done.
+For Windows users, the binary installer can be downloaded from [Git](https://git-scm.com/download/win).
 While both 32- and 64-bit versions are available for downloading, Windows systems of contemporary versions should fully support the latter.

-	Students are required to register a free Github account at [https://github.com](https://github.com), where exercises and assignments will be submitted for grading during the course.
+	Students are required to register a free GitHub account at [https://github.com](https://github.com), where exercises and assignments will be submitted for grading during the course.

-	All Github repositories associated with assignments of this course will be stored on [the course Github account](https://github.com/uiuc-ling-cl) **until the same course is offered again next year**, by when all the repositories from the previous year will be deleted.
+	All Github repositories associated with assignments in this course will be stored on [the course Github account](https://github.com/uiuc-ling-cl) **until the same course is offered again next year**, by when all the repositories from the previous year will be deleted.
 Therefore, if needed, it is students' responsibility for keeping a copy of their own repositories before they are removed.